js2xxx/ferroc/README.md

 - `FE_FINER_GRAINED`: See [`"finer-grained"`](#cargo-features) above.
 - `FE_PGO_GATHER`: Enable PGO (Profile-Guided Optimization) gathering.
 - `FE_PGO_USE`: Build with optimization from pre-gathered PGO data (which requires appending ` llvm-tools` to the second line of step 1).

+Additionally, environment variables (see [the section above](#environment-variables)) can also be used to control the build.

 ## Benchmarks